-Bank employees can access via the portal informative brochures, instructions and guidelines on several Health and Safety issues, including, but not limited to defibrillators, fire safety, mental health, wight lifting and moving, working with screens, first aid.
+Bank employees can access via the portal informative brochures. instructions and quidelines on several Health and Safety issues, including, but not limited to defibrillators, fire safety, mental health, wight lifting and moving, working with screens, first aid.
 Safety instructions for employees as well as escape routes and emergency plans for the Bank's buildings are also available.
 Employees can access all the necessary documents for managing health and safety issues (visitors log, incident report documents, training logging etc.) as well as instructions and guidance regarding the purpose and use of the documents.
 A new dedicated section on COVID-19 measures and updates is also available to all employees.
 Circulars on Health and Safety and information on the Cypriot legislation for Health and Safety (smoking, minimum Health and Safety requirements etc.) are also available.

-3 oremises for personnel and customers in 2020 employees addressed th 43 threat incidents against employees All buildings inspected for Health and Safety
+evacuation drills nationwide in emergency cases during an earthquake, fire or other defibrillators on the premises for personnel and customers defibrillators installed in 2020 employees addressed threat incidents employees threat incidents against buildings inspected for Health and Safety

-4 women 2 men had work accidents
+4 women 2 men had work accidents.

-A total of 112.5 hours of training on Health and Safety topics was delivered in 2020
+A total of 112.5 hours of training on Health and Safety topics was delivered in 2020.